Curb Appeal Tips that will get Buyers in the Door

 Curb appeal ideas that work

 Stand across the street from your house and try to see it from a buyer's perspective.
 What stands out?
-Perhaps you can’t see your house because it's hidden by overgrown trees and shrubs.
+Perhaps you can’t even see your house because it's hidden by overgrown trees and shrubs.

 Principle of Conformity

-Select exterior paint colors that fit in with the other houses in your neighborhood.
 In Real Estate terms, this is called the "Principle of Conformity," which means that the highest value is created when a property is in harmony with its surroundings.

 For instance, a mid-century modern house in a neighborhood of Victorian-style homes will be the one house that stands out.
 It may be a great house, but it becomes the "oddball" in the neighborhood that many buyers won't want to own.